PavanHebli/financial_copilot/README.md

 ## Data Format

-The app expects your data in CSV format with the following columns (example):
+The app currently uses CSV format with the following columns (example):

 ```csv
 customer_id,credit_score,country,gender,age,tenure,balance,products_number,credit_card,active_member,estimated_salary,churn
 15634602,619,France,Female,42,2,0,1,1,1,101348.88,1
 ...
 ```
+if you upload an new CSV provide a detailed explanation of your data (e.g. what does each column mean), example is provided in the code.

 **Note:** Additional synthetic fields (e.g., email, phone, join_date) will be generated during the import pipeline for demonstration purposes.